FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_operation/_index.md

     "title": "Operation",
     "linkTitle": "Operation",
     "weight": "220"
 }This topic describes basic and complex use cases.
-Use cases provide customer oriented examples of <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> configurations.
+Use cases provide customer oriented examples of {{< SecureTransport/advancedrouting  >}} configurations.

 The following basic use cases are described: